 Having Trouble Conceiving?
 You Are Not Alone.

-You are not alone… One in six couples experience difficulties conceiving a child.
+You are definitely not alone… One in six couples experience difficulties conceiving a child.
 However with the advances in assisted reproductive medicine many couples have an increased chance of conception.
 Blue Sky Fertility’s approach is to provide you the least invasive, most cost-effective treatment option that optimizes you chances for a successful pregnancy.

 A naturally conceived pregnancy requires: an egg and ovulation, normal healthy sperm, functional and patent (open) fallopian tubes and a receptive uterus.
 Not surprisingly, the main reasons a couple have difficulty conceiving are concerned with these 4 issues.